ramigs/strapi-nuxt-article/strapi-nuxt.md

 },
 ```

-We've configured two endpoints:
+We've set up two endpoints:

 - `login`: authenticates the user.
 On successful authentication, the JWT token
   will be available in the `jwt` property of the response object.
 - `user`: retrieves the authenticated user's info.
 If the user is authenticated,
-  the JWT token will be sent in the request, allowing Strapi to identify the
+  the JWT token will be added to the request, allowing Strapi to identify the
   user.
-Since the response object is already the user info, we set
+Since the response object is already the user info itself, we set
   `propertyName` to `false`.

 We've also disabled the `logout` endpoint, since logging out a user is only done